 Executive Vice President, Chief People & Operations Officer, Cox Enterprises

 Previously, Campbell served as executive vice president and chief operations officer of Cox Communications.
 In this role, she oversaw the company’s day-to-day operations, ensuring companywide alignment with competitive strategies to enhance marketplace execution and grow the company’s 6 million residential and commercial customers.

 Campbell joined Cox in 1982 as director of communications in Oklahoma City, where she also served as customer service manager and acting general manager.
 She later served in several roles for Cox operations, including vice president and general manager for Cox’s Bakersfield, Calif., and Santa Barbara, Calif., operations; vice president of customer operations for Cox in Phoenix; and vice president and general manager for Cox’s Las Vegas operation.
 In 2001, she was promoted to senior vice president of operations for the Eastern Division, and in 2011, she expanded her role to oversee operations for the company’s entire field operations.

 A graduate of the University of Nevada, Las Vegas, Campbell also earned an MBA from Oklahoma City University.
 She has served as a board member for several nonprofit organizations, including United Way, Boys & Girls Club of America and the YMCA.
 She also served on the boards of the California, Arizona and Nevada cable television associations.
 Campbell is currently on the board of directors for the Atlanta History Center and the Metro Atlanta Chamber of Commerce.
-In April 2017, Campbell was inducted into the Cable Hall of Fame.
+In April 2017, she was inducted into the Cable Hall of Fame.
 In 2004, Campbell was the recipient of the Atlanta Women in Cable Telecommunications (WICT) Woman of the Year Award, and in 2008, she was honored by WICT as their national Woman of the Year.
 She was ranked number two in Cablefax’s 2015 Most Powerful Women in Cable and served as the chairperson of the WICT Foundation Board from 2004 to 2007.
 Jill also previously served as a member of the Woodruff Arts Center board of trustees and as the chairperson of the board of directors of Girl Talk.
 She is married with three children and two granddaughters.